You are currently viewing 8 Best Motorcycles for Short Riders Under 5’5″

 It’s one of the coolest cruisers out there with its battleship gray metal and swept-back mustard yellow seat.
 The Bobber may only pack a modest v-twin, but it has gobs of torquey grunt off the line.

 At a svelte 25.5 inches, the Scout’s saddle is lower than my kitchen counter.
 No stilts required!
 Its forward footpegs also allow for a natural rider triangle.
-If you want a petite cruiser with big personality, this Bobber is the one.

 For the best motorcycles for short riders in the sports bike category, downsizing can be a smart move.
 These pint-sized missiles pack thrills without overwhelming new riders.